Deliciously quick & easy vegetarian/

 1) To prepare the spinach balls, combine all the ingredients in a mixing bowl.

 3) Heat the oil and deep fry the balls until golden brown.
 Drain on absorbent paper and set aside.

 2 tbps Canola oil

 2 tsps ginger garlic paste

 1 tsp cumin powder

-1 tsp chilli powder
+1 tsp sugar

 Hi guys!
 I'm Nilofar Iyer and I have shared my dishes here for you to cook for your own family and friends with love and most importantly with their long term good health in mind.